Due Date: Friday, April 14, at 11:59 p.m.

 Turn in your completed tutorials

 Follow the instructions for exporting and uploading your videos.
-Recommended settings for uploading to YouTube and Vimeo are included under “How to Choose Formats” on the How to Export, Upload, and Embed Your Videos page.
+Recommended settings for uploading to YouTube and Vimeo are included under “How to Choose Formats” in the Compressing, Exporting and Sharing Digital Video chapter.
 Find instructions about embedding your uploaded video in your WordPress post on the WordPress Videos page.

 Once you have created your post, make sure to submit the post URL to the assignment dropbox in Blackboard.